-Aided by a donation of land value and grants, in 2009 MVC purchased the Trempealeau Lakes property with its half-mile of frontage on Second Lake that abuts the state’s Trempealeau Lakes State Fishery Area.
+Aided by a donation of land value and grants, in 2009 the Conservancy purchased the Trempealeau Lakes property with its half-mile of frontage on Second Lake that abuts the state’s Trempealeau Lakes State Fishery Area.
 In addition to the appeal of the chain of spring-fed lakes for fishing, the area is listed on the Great Wisconsin Nature and Birding Trail.
-The purchase by MVC increases this local protected habitat to 219 acres.
+The purchase by Mississippi Valley Conservancy increases this local protected habitat to 219 acres.

-This is the first land purchased by MVC that has Mississippi River Floodplain Forest.
+This is the first land purchased by the Conservancy that has Mississippi River Floodplain Forest.
 Residents of the Village of Trempealeau will have additional recreation opportunities virtually at their doorstep.
 The acquisition provides for fishing, swimming, canoeing and bird watching.

 The property is located south of State Highway 35 and the Great River State Trail, and is accessible from Lake Road, Pickerel Road, and Bass Road.
 Also nearby is access to the Upper Mississippi National Wildlife and Fish Refuge and its Long Lake Canoe Trail.
 The Great River State Bicycle Trail trailhead is nearby as well.
 The property is located entirely within the “Mississippi River- Large River Corridor,” identified by Wisconsin’s Wildlife Action Plan as being of “Continental Significance.”